enkidevs/curriculum/security/appsec/xss/xss-introduction.md

 ```
 Upon sending this comment, any users that then visit this page will be redirected to my website.

-This method can be used to steal cookies-- a chunk of data used in authenticating a user.
+This method can be used to steal cookies-- a chunk of data used in authenticating a user, redirect users to phishing websites, and other potential exploits.

 ---
 ## Practice